 A video walkthrough saves quite a lot of time as it helps to narrow down potential buyer’s property picks to schedule viewings post lockdown.

 Being a digitally first real estate agency it was easy enough for PropertyFox to allow for these changes, however, most homeowners are not used to taking their own property photos, or video.

 Here are 10 easy to follow tips for taking your own video:

 - Mobile Device – You really don’t need the latest camera tech.
 Using your smartphone is perfectly fine.

 - Time of Day – The time of day you choose to shoot the video matters, as it will affect how the light falls into the house.
-Usually mid morning, mid-day and early afternoon is best for filming video, as it offers the most neutral light.
+Usually, mid-morning, mid-day and early afternoon are best for filming video, as it offers the most neutral light.

 - Lighting – Even if the house has great natural light, switch on the lights in the rooms, and bedside table lights in the bedrooms to cast that ‘glowing ambience’.
 Great lighting delivers better quality video.
 Remember also to draw open any curtains or blinds.

 - Record in Landscape – It may feel more natural to hold your phone upright (portrait), but for video, landscape (horizontal) gets more in the shot, and also feels more natural.